 However, governance factors are not just relevant to ILS issued by public and international organizations.
 They are also critical when assessing ILS issued by re/insurance companies and other corporate entities.
 Risk disclosures in ILS submissions have a great deal to do with the quality and transparency of reporting by the company sponsoring the ILS issue.
 Therefore, we believe, the G in ESG is as important as the other two elements when it comes to assessing and underwriting ILS investments and to supporting sustainability in the context of our asset class.

 In our view, good governance in the context of an ILS is reflected in the transparency of the risk disclosures with a particular focus on the structure of the ILS, which should have a clear loss trigger mechanism and provide sufficient details on the contingent release of funds, and essential data and risk modeling to enable reasonably robust risk estimation.
 Transparency on these fronts is an especially important pre-requisite for deploying capital to areas where it has not been applied before.
-Disclosures on how a company governs its risk are also critical.
+Disclosures on how a company governs its risk are also important.
 At Fermat we value company sponsors that can demonstrate that they are good risk managers and strive to constantly improve their risk governance.
 Just as with sovereign sponsors noted above, managing systemic catastrophe risks with an efficient, prepared approach also enables companies to quickly estimate, respond to and reduce ultimate losses.
 For example, an insurance company that has invested in data, technology, systems and protocols for responding to and managing claims should be able to assist policyholders more quickly, make more timely and trusted reserve estimations and deliver superior results after loss events, as evidenced by their track records and reserve development history.
 Another example is a utility company that continues to invest in cutting edge modeling and technology to mitigate their wildfire risk.
 Such a company is not only better positioned to reduce wildfire risk for the communities they serve but, by sharing their knowledge and data, is more likely to build confidence with investors and attract ILS capital to better manage catastrophic wildfire risks.

 This inherent alignment of traditional ILS underwriting with important G elements, we believe, will ensure that ILS have the intended positive impact on sponsor companies and the clients they serve.
 In our view, this will be key to maintaining the relevance and sustainable growth of the asset class while protecting returns for investors.